hhoke/blog/reading_is_not_sexy.md

 It opens up worlds of possibilities, settings and opportunities to love and be loved, as would any shared interest.
 Perhaps it makes sense to say that dance, or reading, or fishing is romantic.
 But let's not fetishize away the ecstasy of sensual enjoyment into a medical device of wire and glass.
-Let us not mistake brand compatibility for a romance of character, nor the setting for the scene.
+Let us not mistake brand compatibility for a romance of character, mistake the setting for the scene.

 Girls with glasses are not, with apologies to listicle writer #1, so sexy.
 To books, and to glasses and nose rings will be ascribed what a beautiful person can make of them.